• Skip to main content

 • You can use it dry or wet

-• They are deal for carbide blades.
+• They are a deal for carbide blades.

 Ceramic stones